denilsonsa/denilsonsa.github.io/_posts/2023-11-10-pipewire-multiple-ports.md

 ### User-writable configuration

-We have modified a system-wide configuration file.
+We have modified a system-wide configuration file, which, depending on your distro, [will be overwritten on the next package upgrade](https://bugs.archlinux.org/task/80257).
 But since PipeWire runs as a normal user, it should be possible to set your own configuration somewhere inside `~/.config/…`, right?
 Well, it sounds reasonable, but I don't know if it is possible.

 [PipeWire wiki](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-PipeWire) says: